martinjrobins/diffsol/README.md

 diffsol = "0.16"
 ```

-Diffsol has the following features that can be enabled or disabled:
+diffsol has the following features that can be enabled or disabled:

 - `nalgebra`: Use nalgebra for linear algebra containers and solvers (enabled by default).
 - `faer`: Use faer for linear algebra containers and solvers (enabled by default).